Monday, May 26, 2008

 Ultimately, he seeks to personally replace God as the rightful object of mankind's worship through a carefully prepared human shill called the Antichrist.

-If the Holy Spirit was no longer poured out on all flesh, and God's servants (the church with its angels) were moved out from the midst of people and gathered together unto Christ (the Catching Away, or Rapture), how would anyone get saved?
-The Jews are the outlier in the scenario.
-In that circumstance, how long would it take the Devil to succeed in his plot to compel THE lie?
+If the Holy Spirit was no longer poured out on all flesh, and God's servants (the church with its angels) were moved out from the midst of people and gathered together unto Christ in the air, how would anyone get saved?
+They could not.
+The Jews are the outlier in the scenario, God specifically pours the Spirit out on them.
+So

 The Devil's efforts from the beginning of time have been directed at getting people to cast off the restraint of God over us.
 In such lawlessness we are estranged from God and easy pawns for the Devil's wiles.
 Lawlessness (iniquity) will increase amongst mankind as we near the end of time, but Christians must not let that disillusion us.
 There is coming a day when we will be gathered unto Christ in glory, while the world that refused to believe the gospel will, instead, be lost in delusion.